• Skip to primary navigation

 It has taken years for our habits and buying behaviors to build up clutter in our homes and minds.
 It is simply not possible to change that overnight.

-And you are being unkind to yourself if you expect that to happen.
+And you are being unkind to yourself i

 When you start to think of minimalism as a way of life, you see that even if it takes you a year to declutter your life that’s ok.